Floer theory and flips: Broken perturbations

-\begin{proof} Without the domain-dependent perturbations, compactness is Theorem \ref{sftcompact}.
-The case with domain-dependent perturbations is proved similarly, using the coherence condition on the perturbations.
-To see that the limit is stable and uncrowded, note that the stabilization condition on the divisor implies that any sphere bubble resp. disk bubble appearing in the limit has at least three resp. one interior intersection points $u^{-1}(D)$ with the stabilizing divisor $D$.
-Furthermore, by preservation of intersection multiplicity with the divisor, each maximal ghost component $C_i \subset C$ mapping to the divisor $D$ must contain at least one marking $z_j \in C_i$.
-Now $C_i$ must be adjacent either to at least two non-ghost components $C_j,C_k$, a single non-ghost component $C_j$, or adjacent to two tree segments $T_j,T_j \subset C$.
-Since strata with a component with a point with intersection multiplicity two, or mapping the node to the divisor are codimension at least two, they do not occur in the limit.
+\begin{proof}[Sketch of Proof] We describe the differences in the proof from the unbroken case in Theorem \ref{compthm} and Theorem \ref{main}.
+Let $u_\nu: C_\nu \to \XX$ be a sequence of adapted maps of the given combinatorial type $\Gamma$.
+By Theorem \ref{sftcompact}, there exists a limit $u: C \to \XX$ in the Gromov sense that is a broken map.
+We claim that the limit is adapted and uncrowded.
+The proof of this claim is the same as that of Theorem \ref{compthm}: The stabilization condition on the divisor in \eqref{bstab} implies that any sphere bubble resp. disk bubble $C_i$ appearing in the limit $C$ has finitely many but at least three resp. one interior intersection points $u^{-1}(\DD) \cap C_i$ with the stabilizing divisor $\DD$.
+Furthermore, by preservation of intersection multiplicity $\# u(C).(\DD) $ with the divisor, each maximal ghost component $C_i \subset C$ mapping to the divisor $\DD$ must contain at least one endpoint $z_j \in C_i$ of an interior leaf.
+Such a component $C_i$ must be adjacent either to at least two non-ghost components $C_j,C_k$, a single non-ghost component $C_j$, or adjacent to two tree segments $T_j,T_j \subset C$.
+Strata of maps with a component with a point with intersection multiplicity two, or mapping the node to the divisor are codimension at least two, and so these strata do not occur in the limit.
 Hence the $C_i$ contains at most one marking, so the limit is of uncrowded type.